weebney/decaf/decaf-cli/readme.md

 ## TAR Mode

-The DeCAF command line utility can also be used as a drop in replacement for the `tar` command to produce deterministic tarballs (compatible with bsdtar) ~5x faster than the `tar` utility.

-Just prepend `df` to the `tar` command you want to run.
+The DeCAF command line utility can also be used as a drop in replacement for the `tar` command to produce deterministic POSIX-compliant tarballs ~2x faster than GNU `tar`.
+Just prepend `dar` to the `tar` command you want to run.

-`df tar -czvf`
+`dar tar -czvf`